rynncode/Final_Project_CCE/README.md

 # Transactional Ballot Casting Voting System
-Members: Aurelio, Baman, Caballero, Domingo, Martin

-Yet to be implemented:
-Integration(partial) properly with TransactionalVotingSystem.
-Voting Interface - Currently no visible “Cast Vote” form or candidate display UI Visual Summary / Bar chart (simple) - Using JFreeChart(open source) for the summary page.
+Members: Aurelio, Baman, Caballero, Domingo, Martin Next to be implemented: votes.csv needs to have further privacy functions (make it unable to be read by the devs/admin) -> for now, due to testing it is visible
+Visual summary (bar graph)
+Candidate / image / votes / vote summary